 You are all at the very beginning of a tremendous five-year adventure that will see you develop from eager primary school children who have just finished working for their SATS exams into mature young adults bursting with enthusiasm and armed with the knowledge to confront the world and the challenges that it has to offer.

 These first few months are all about you settling in to school life and I hope by now that you have made lots of new friends and are getting to know all of your new subject teachers, not to mention finding your way around our fantastic school building.
-In just under 4 weeks time we will be setting off to Carlton Lodge, and this will give you a huge opportunity to try new things, push yourself further than you ever thought you could and most importantly meet new people.
+In the first few weeks of September, we will be setting off to Kingswood, and this will give you a huge opportunity to try new things, push yourself further than you ever thought you could and most importantly meet new people.

 I want to leave you with something to think about as you start your adventure, and I hope that it will guide you as it has guided me.